Derecho-Project/derecho/README.md

 In order to start or join a Group, all members (including processes that join later) must define a function that provides the membership (as a subset of the current View) for each subgroup.
 The membership function's input is the list of Replicated Object types, the current View, and the previous View if there was one.
 Its return type is a `std::map` mapping each Replicated Object type to a vector representing all the subgroups of that type (since there can be more than one subgroup that implements the same Replicated Object type).
 Each entry in this vector is another vector, whose size indicates the number of shards the subgroup should be divided into, and whose entries are SubViews describing the membership of each shard.
 For example, if the membership function's return value is named `members`, then `members[std::type_index(typeid(Cache))][0][2]` is a SubView identifying the members of the third shard of the first subgroup of type "Cache."

-Derecho provides a default subgroup membership function that automatically assigns nodes from the Group into disjoint subgroups and shards, given a policy that describes the desired number of nodes in each subgroup/shard.
-It assigns nodes in ascending rank order, and leaves any "extra" nodes (not needed to fully populate all subgroups) at the end (highest rank) of the membership list.
-During a View change, this function attempts to preserve the correct number of nodes in each shard without re-assigning any nodes to new roles.
+**The default membership function:** Derecho provides a default subgroup membership function that automatically assigns nodes from the Group into disjoint subgroups and shards, given a policy (an instance of SubgroupAllocationPolicy or ShardAllocationPolicy) that describes the desired number of nodes in each subgroup/shard.
+The function assigns nodes in ascending rank order, and leaves any "extra" nodes (not needed to fully populate all subgroups) at the end (highest rank) of the membership list.
+During a View change, it attempts to preserve the correct number of nodes in each shard without re-assigning any nodes to new roles.
 It does this by copying the subgroup membership from the previous View as much as possible, and assigning idle nodes from the end of the Group's membership list to replace failed members of subgroups.

-There are several helper functions in `subgroup_functions.hpp` that construct AllocationPolicy objects for different scenarios, to make it easier to set up the default subgroup membership function.
+There are several helper functions in `subgroup_functions.hpp` that construct SubgroupAllocationPolicy objects for different scenarios, to make it easier to set up the default subgroup membership function.
 Here is an example of how the default membership function could be configured for two types of Replicated Objects using these functions:

 ```cpp
 derecho::SubgroupInfo subgroup_function {derecho::DefaultSubgroupAllocator({